bluenote-1577/skani/README.md

 conda install -c bioconda skani
 ```

 Note (2023-9-26): There's currently a bug on the conda version where skani appears to be version 0.1.4 instead of 0.2.0.
-This is fixed in the github repo and will be fixed in the next release.
+This is fixed in the GitHub repo and will be fixed in the next release.

 #### Option 3: Pre-built x86-64 linux statically compiled executable

-We offer a pre-built statically compiled executable for x86-64 linux systems.
-That is, if you're on a x86-64 linux system, you can just download the binary and run it without installing anything.
+We offer a pre-built statically compiled executable for x86-64 Linux systems.
+That is, if you're on an x86-64 Linux system, you can just download the binary and run it without installing anything.

 For using the latest version of skani: